FREE gift & FREE Shipping on all orders £50+

 The gut microbiome is the cornerstone of your health and wellbeing.
 To feel good, you need to look after your gut microbes!
 Research is consistently developing in gut microbiome health, with your gut microbes being linked to various other systems in the body.

-Kefir is rich in a diverse range of beneficial microbes, including non-transient bacteria.
-These non-transient bacteria survive the digestive process and benefit the gut microbiota.
+Kefir contains a wide variety of beneficial microbes, including non-transient bacteria that survive digestion and positively influence the gut microbiota.
 Probiotics can also support the health of the intestinal lining and reduce inflammation.2https://pubmed.ncbi.nlm.nih.gov/36353491/

 3. Antimicrobial effects